juice-shop/pwning-juice-shop/part1/challenges.md

 ## Potentially dangerous challenges

-Some challenges can cause potential harm or pose some danger for your computer, i.e. the XXE, SSTi and Deserialization challenges.
+Some challenges can cause potential harm or pose some danger for your computer, i.e. the XXE, SSTi and Deserialization challenges as well as two of the NoSQLi challenges.
 These simply cannot be sandboxed in a 100% secure way.
 These are only dangerous if you use actually malicious payloads, so please do not play with payloads you do not fully understand.

 For safety reasons all potentially dangerous challenges are disabled (along with their underlying vulnerabilities) in containerized